jtopjian/elements/README.md

 		...
 ```

-To retrieve a subset of elements, run:
+To retrieve a subset of elements, "walk" the tree using a dotted notation:

 ```shell
 $ elements get -p system.interfaces.ens3